Amy Hill Hearth: Having Our Say

-Among Hearth's New York Times stories was a September 22, 1991, feature on a then-unknown pair of a centenarian sisters, Sadie Delany and Bessie Delany, with the headline, "Two 'Maiden Ladies' With Century-Old Stories to Tell".
+Among Hearth's New York Times stories was a September 22, 1991, feature on a then-unknown pair of centenarian sisters, Sadie Delany and Bessie Delany, with the headline, "Two 'Maiden Ladies' With Century-Old Stories to Tell".

 In an interview in the October–November 2007 issue of Book Women magazine, Hearth said that her interest in telling people's stories was the reason she tracked down the reclusive Delany sisters and asked for an interview.
 When she finally met them, they were reluctant to be interviewed.
 In a New York Times story published on April 2, 1995, she recalled: They didn't think they were important enough.
 I had to convince them and gave this little impromptu speech - that I thought it was very important that people from their generation be represented, especially black women who hadn't had much opportunity.
 I guess my enthusiasm rubbed off.

 Following the article's publication, Hearth was asked by Kodansha America, a book publisher, to expand it into a full-length biography.
 She decided, instead, to create an oral history and worked with the Delany sisters for almost two years to gather material for the book.

 The book was published in 1993.
-It became a New York Times Bestseller for 113 weeks and was also on the bestseller lists of The Washington Post, The Los Angeles Times, USA Today and Publishers Weekly.
+It became a New York Times Bestseller for 117 weeks and was also on the bestseller lists of The Washington Post, The Los Angeles Times, USA Today and Publishers Weekly.

 Reflecting on her early career as a journalist, she said: "I did the hard stuff.
 I've been in a police car going 130 miles per hour chasing someone...but I always loved finding a feature where I could really get into someone's life story."

 The Dallas Morning News, in its review of Having Our Say, wrote that Hearth: "worked carefully to preserve the speech patterns and personalities of each sister in the text so the stories unfold as complementary harmonies of the same melody.

 With Hearth's contributions—she was credited as an advisor and production consultant—the books were adapted to the Broadway stage in 1995 and for film in 1999.
 The film version features the actress Amy Madigan playing the role of Hearth.
 For her work on the film, Hearth received a George Foster Peabody Award for Excellence in Broadcasting.

 Hearth was one of two authors whose work was the subject of extensive analysis in the academic book Women Co-Authors.
 Author Holly A. Larid notes that the tone of Having Our Say is set when "Hearth writes in her preface, 'Their story, as the Delany sisters like to say, is not meant as "black" history or "women's" history but American history.'"